-The Charles C. Dawe Memorial Award to Encourage Innovation in Publishing provides a $2,000 grant each year to a junior in the English Department.
-The purpose of the grant is to pay for production costs for a prototype of an innovative publication project, print or electronic, to be completed during the student's senior year.
-All juniors majoring in the department are eligible to apply during the fall of their junior year (groups of students are also eligible).
-The goal of the award is to encourage new ideas and provide the winning student/s with an opportunity to produce an actual publication to launch their writing careers.
-The award is made possible through a grant from a generous grandparent of a Professional Writing alum who is specifically interested in encouraging Carnegie Mellon majors in the English Department who want to pursue careers in journalism, creative, professional, or technical writing.
+The Charles C. Dawe Memorial Award provides a $2,000 grant to pay for production costs associated with the creation of an innovative print or electronic publication.
+The goal of the award is to encourage new ideas and provide recipients the opportunity to produce an actual publication to launch their writing careers.
+Winners of the award can work alone or as part of a team, but at least one students must be a junior majoring in the English department at the time of the application.
+Award winners are announced in spring, and projects are completed the following year under the supervision of a faculty member.
+The award is made possible through a grant from a generous grandparent of a Professional Writing alumna to encourage students who want to pursue careers in journalism, creative, professional, or technical writing.

 Recent winners of the Charles C. Dawe Memorial Award include:

 2011: Inez Pujos for "Print-Oriented Bastards: A Literary Journal" and Ila Foley, Lauren Hirata, and Rebecca Chen for "ARETE: A Publication for Women of the Panhellenic Council"

 "Print-Oriented Bastards" is an independent press project that presents a high-quality, biannual print journal focusing on the work of new and emerging writers.
 Additionally, the project aims to build community among emerging writers.
 "ARETE: A Publication for Women of the Panhellenic Council," is an internet magazine bringing a range of relevant news—on social issues, health, campus and alumni events, and lifestyle issues—to sorority women on campus as well as to the broader community of women at Carnegie Mellon.